CROI 2027 Chair and Vice Chairs

 Kimberly K. Scarsi, PharmD

 Dr Scarsi is the Lewis and Antonia Harris Professor and Chair of the Department of Pharmacy Practice and Science at the University of Nebraska Medical Center (UNMC), with appointments in both the College of Pharmacy and College of Medicine.
-Her clinical pharmacology research program focuses on optimizing therapies for persons with HIV, with an emphasis on sex- and gender-related issues and tuberculosis coinfection.
+Her clinical pharmacology research program focuses on optimizing therapies for persons with HIV, with an emphasis on long-acting agents, sex- and gender-related issues and tuberculosis coinfection.
 She has served terms on the US Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents, the Board of Directors for the HIV Medical Association, and the National Institutes of Health (NIH) Office of AIDS Research Advisory Council.

-Research Focus: Optimizing therapies for persons with HIV, with an emphasis on sex- and gender-related issues and tuberculosis coinfection
+Research Focus: Using clinical pharmacology to optimize therapies for persons with HIV on long-acting agents, sex- and gender-related issues, and tuberculosis coinfection

 Robert T. Schooley, MD

 Dr Schooley is a Distinguished Professor of Medicine in the Division of Infectious Diseases and Global Public Health at the University of California San Diego.
 He completed medical school, an internal medicine residency at Johns Hopkins, and infectious disease fellowships at the National Institutes of Health (NIH) and Massachusetts General Hospital.
 He joined the faculty of Harvard Medical School in 1981.
 His longer-term research efforts are directed at the pathogenesis and therapy of RNA virus infections.
 He has been heavily involved in the development of antiviral chemotherapy directed at HIV, hepatitis C virus, and the herpes group viruses, as well as in research, teaching, and infrastructure building efforts in sub-Saharan Africa.
-Following his successful treatment of a multidrug resistant A. baumannii infection in a fellow faculty member at UC San Diego, he has become interested in the use of viruses as therapeutic agents – namely, the use of bacteriophages to treat multidrug resistant bacterial infections.
+Following his successful treatment of a multidrug resistant A baumannii infection in a fellow faculty member at UC San Diego, he has become interested in the use of viruses as therapeutic agents – namely, the use of bacteriophages to treat multidrug resistant bacterial infections.
 He currently serves as Co-Director of UC San Diego’s phage research center (the Center for Innovative Phage Applications and Therapeutics, IPATH).

 Hyman Scott, MD, MPH